 - Dr. Ertaş attends an invited live TV program and gives a talk on artificial organs.

 - Our cover design for the paper titled “3D Bioprinting of Oxygenated Cell‐Laden Gelatin Methacryloyl Constructs” has been chosen as the Cover Image of the Advanced Healthcare Materials for the August issue.
-This Cover Image was designed and produced by Ertaş Lab!
+The cover image was designed and produced by Ertaş Lab!

 We present a novel approach to develop oxygenated bioinks, using oxygen generating calcium peroxide particles.
 Cardiomyocyte‐laden oxygenated and 3D printed tissue constructs developed in this study can significantly support cell survival when applied in hypoxic conditions.
 They can also be delivered using minimally invasive approach to ischemic hearts.